Hokaid/GamePelotas/README.md

 ### Instrucciones: Toque la parte superior de la pantalla para mover la pequeña barra verde hacia arriba y la parte inferior para mover dicha barra hacia abajo.
 Use lo anterior para evitar que la pelota colisione con la barra roja.

-### Instructions: To make the upper part of the screen to move the green rod pecan towards the bottom of the engine, said bar down.
-Use the previous part so that the ball collides with the red bar.
+### Instructions: Touch the top of the screen to move the small green bar up and the bottom to move that bar down.
+Use the above to prevent the ball from colliding with the red bar.